 2. Yellow Pencil Visual CSS Style Editor

 Yellow Pencil Visual CSS Style Editor is a powerful front-end design tool that lets you customize the appearance of any WordPress theme or plugin in real time.
-It offers a visual interface where you can simply click on any element on your site and adjust its design—no coding required.
+It offers a visual interface where you can click on any element on your site and adjust its design—no coding required.

 You can apply styles instantly and see how they affect your site, ensuring pixel-perfect adjustments.